22 Fun Facts About Kittens

 19. Kittens of the same litter can have different cat fathers.

-21. If you were to compare a kitten’s development to a human, a kitten’s first year of life is equivalent to a human’s first 15 years of life.
+21. A kitten’s first year of life is equivalent to a human’s first 15 years of life.

 22. A group of kittens is referred to as a kindle.